 1. Began with content audit.
 By doing a content inventory of the application, I was able to understand the current navigation structure.
 Additionally, this process revealed content gaps and repetitive content.

 2. Card sort testing to inform sitemap navigation (see below).
 Card sort results from my sample revealed user’s mental models and informed the navigation structure and hierarchy.
 Competitive research aided in sitemap navigation as well.

-4. Wireframing & interaction design (see below).
+4. High fidelity wireframes with annotations (see below).
 In Adobe XD, I created high fidelity wireframes with annotations for interactions to account for navigation, features, and utilities.

-6. Future & limitations.
+6. Future/Limitations & Design Iteration.
 Results from first-click testing informed changes for the next design iteration.
 The framing of questions and prompts for first-click testing could improve to allow for more un-biased results.
 A larger sample size would have increased the reliability of results.